SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

 helm init --wait --service-account=tiller  --upgrade
 ```

-If you are connecting to an environment where Helm was already installed from a new command line client, just re-run the install part:
+If you are connecting to an environment where Helm was already installed from another command line client, just re-run the init part:
  ```shell
 helm init --wait --service-account=tiller  --upgrade
 ```